Certified Africa| Travel Africa Simplified

 ✅ Have police clearance from both your home country and Ghana

-✅ Demonstrate strong ties to Ghana
+✅ Provide evidence of strong ties to Ghana

 Ghana Citizenship Application Requirements: Complete Document Checklist